 Nobody wants to believe that they can be in serious danger when walking down the sidewalk; however, pedestrian accidents are far more common than we think.
 These often result in serious injuries, or worse—wrongful death.

 There are several reasons a wrongful death can occur following a pedestrian accident, and for those walking the sidewalks, it’s important to recognize the potential dangers.
-For those who have lost loved ones as a result of a pedestrian accident, know that you have rights to hold individuals accountable for their actions.
+For those who have lost loved ones as a result of a pedestrian accident, know that you have the rights to hold individuals accountable for their actions.

 PEDESTRIANS ARE VULNERABLE TO THE ELEMENTS